transloadit/uppy/website/src/docs/writing-plugins.md

 ### `update(state)`

 Called on each state update.
-It's rare that you'd need to use this, it's mostly handy if you want to build a UI plugin using something other than preact.
+You will rarely need to use this, it is mostly handy if you want to build a UI plugin using something other than Preact.

 ## Upload Hooks

 When creating an upload, Uppy runs files through an upload pipeline.
 The pipeline consists of three parts, each of which can be hooked into: Preprocessing, Uploading, and Postprocessing.
 Preprocessors can be used to configure uploader plugins, encrypt files, resize images, etc., before uploading them.
 Uploaders do the actual uploading work, such as creating an XMLHttpRequest object and sending the file.
-Postprocessors do work after files have been uploaded completely.
+Postprocessors do their work after files have been uploaded completely.
 This could be anything from waiting for a file to propagate across a CDN, to sending another request to relate some metadata to the file.

 Each hook is a function that receives an array containing the file IDs that are being uploaded, and returns a Promise to signal completion.
 Hooks are added and removed through `Uppy` methods: `addPreProcessor`, `addUploader`, `addPostProcessor`, and their `remove*` counterparts.
 Normally, hooks should be added during the plugin's `install()` method, and removed during the `uninstall()` method.

 Additionally, upload hooks can fire events to signal progress.

 When adding hooks, make sure to bind the hook `fn` beforehand!
-Otherwise it will be impossible to remove.
+Otherwise, it will be impossible to remove.
 For example:

 ```js
 class MyPlugin extends Plugin {